-Core exercises strengthen the core muscles which abdominal,back and pelvic muscles.
+Core exercises strengthen the core muscles which abdominal, back, and pelvic muscles.
 Strong core muscles allow you to do other physical activities with more ease and will help if you suffer from low back pain.

-The first group are floor exercises that don't require much movement but put constant tension on the muscles As you get better at these exercises you will increase the duration that you are able to perform them.
+The first group is floor exercises that don't require much movement but put constant tension on the muscles As you get better at these exercises you will increase the duration that you are able to perform them.

 This exercise is one of the most challenging.
 Lie on your back with your arms extended and raise your legs until they are perpendicular to the floor.
 Slowly lower your legs to the side as low as you can while maintaining complete shoulder and back contact with the floor.
 Bring your legs back up to center and lower them to the other side